I Have Been Admitted

 Information for Government Sponsored Students

 As a government sponsored student, you must accept your offer of admission in the SDSU WebPortal.
-The Intent to Enroll fee will be deferred once you who provide a Prospective Financial Support Letter from your country's Cultural Mission a SDSU Financial Statement Form, and a copy of your passport.
+The Intent to Enroll fee will be deferred once you provide a Prospective Financial Support Letter from your country's Cultural Mission, a SDSU Financial Statement Form, and a copy of your passport to the SDSU Office of Admissions.

 A valid F-1 student visa is required for entry into the United States.